 For free materials and more information, visit the Sandy Hook Promise website.

-Sponsored by the AAFP, Tar Wars is a tobacco-free education program for fourth- and fifth-grade students and is a great community service opportunity for your FMIG.
+Sponsored by the American Academy of Family Physicians (AAFP), Tar Wars is a tobacco-free education program for fourth- and fifth-grade students and is a great community service opportunity for your FMIG.
 The program is designed to teach children about the short-term health effects and image-based consequences of tobacco use, and about being tobacco free by providing them tools to make positive decisions regarding their health and promote personal responsibility for their well-being.

 All presentation materials, power points, handouts, etc. are available on the Tar Wars website.